 "Magenta"

 Magenta Mystery Snails have a light colored foot and are a bright magenta when small.
-As they grow, they may gain stripes that are darker and redder.

 I almost always have some Magenta Mystery Snails avliable - check AquaBid and my GetGills store or contact us at contact@bluebladefish.com